yigit0356/vgas/README.md

 ## 🤝 Katkıda Bulunma

-1. Projeyi Forklayın.
+1. Fork the project.
-2. Yeni bir Feature Branch açın (git checkout -b feature/YeniOzellik).
+2. Create a new Feature Branch (git checkout -b feature/NewFeature).
-3. Değişikliklerinizi Commit edin.
+3. Commit your changes.
-4. Pull Request oluşturun.
+4. Create a Pull Request.